 How to Make Fideo Loco

 Want to try to make your own Fideo Loco at home?
 Thankfully Roxanne Quintero has shared her easy recipe.
 Roxanne recommends using box Q&Q Fideo noodles, but any brand works just as fine.
-All you need is the noodles, a teaspoon vegetable oil, ground beef, tomato sauce, tablespoon onion powder, teaspoon garlic powder, chicken stock (or bouillon), and pinto beans to make this soup.
+All you need is the noodles, a teaspoon vegetable oil, ground beef, tomato sauce, tablespoon onion powder, teaspoon garlic powder, chicken broth (or bouillon), and pinto beans to make this soup.

 Is it a Soup or Stew?